geekytime/vuex-router/readme.md

 # vuex-router

-## What is this?
+An alternative to vue-router which moves the app location state into the Vuex store.

-vuex-router is an alternative to vue-router which moves the app location state into the Vuex store.
 The store becomes the "source of truth" for location state within the app.

 The store becomes the "source of truth" for location state within the app.
 The location state is changed by dispatching actions to the router module.